Why Do We Give?

 Is My Gift Tax-Deductible?

 It sure is!
 Your donation (as well as the online convenience fee) is tax-deductible.
 You will receive a statement at the end of the year detailing your giving.
-You can also download this information by logging into your RebelGive account at any time.
+You can also download this information by logging into your Nucleus Giving account at any time.

 Why Am I Being Charged a Convenience Fee?

-Helpful tip: Use the ACH option to process your donation for FREE — no matter the size of your gift!
+Helpful Tip: Use the ACH option to process your donation for only $0.25 — no matter the size of your gift!
 If you prefer giving with your debit or credit card, don't worry too much because the convenience fee is also tax-deductible.

 Is Online Giving Secure?